-Mitochondria are a double-membrane-bound organelle found in most of the eukaryotic organisms.
-They are free floating organelles found within the cytoplasm which functions like a digestive system of the cell.
-They play a major role in breaking down the nutrients and generates energy-rich molecules for the cell.
-Many of the biochemical reactions involved in cellular respiration takes place within the mitochondria.
-The term ‘mitochondrion’ is derived from a Greek word which means a thread like granules and was first described by German pathologist -Richard Altmann in the year 1890.
+They play a major role in breaking down the nutrients and generating energy-rich molecules for the cell.
+Many of the biochemical reactions involved in cellular respiration take place within the mitochondria.
+The term ‘mitochondrion’ is derived from the Greek words “mitos” and “chondrion” which means “thread” and “granules-like” respectively.
+It was first described by a German pathologist named Richard Altmann in the year 1890.

 Structure of Mitochondria

-Mitochondria are a double membrane, rod shaped structure found in both plant and animal cells.
-The size of the mitochondria ranges from 0.5 to 1.0 micrometre in diameter.
-The structure of mitochondria comprises of an outer membrane, an inner membrane, and a gel-like material called the matrix.
-The outer membrane and an inner membrane are made of proteins and phospholipid layers and are separated by the intermembrane space.
+The mitochondrion is a double-membraned, rod-shaped structure found in both plant and animal cells.
+Its size ranges from 0.5 to 1.0 micrometre in diameter.
+The structure comprises an outer membrane, an inner membrane, and a gel-like material called the matrix.
+The outer membrane and the inner membrane are made of proteins and phospholipid layers separated by the intermembrane space.

-The outer membrane, covers the surface of the mitochondrion and has a large number of special proteins known as the porins.
+The outer membrane covers the surface of the mitochondrion and has a large number of special proteins known as porins.
 It is freely permeable to ions, nutrient molecules, energy molecules like the ADP and ATP molecules.

-The inner membrane of mitochondria is complex in structure, which is folded over many times to create a layered structures called cristae and helps in increasing the surface area inside the organelle.
+The inner membrane of mitochondria is rather complex in structure.
+It has many folds that form a layered structure called cristae and this helps in increasing the surface area inside the organelle.
 The cristae and the proteins of the inner membrane aids in the production of ATP molecules.
 The inner membrane is strictly permeable only to oxygen and to ATP molecules.
-A number of chemical reactions takes place within the inner membrane of mitochondria.
+A number of chemical reactions take place within the inner membrane of mitochondria.

-The matrix of the mitochondria is a viscous fluid which contains a mixture of enzymes and proteins.
-The mitochondrial matrix comprises of the ribosomes, soluble enzymes, inorganic ions, mitochondria’s DNA, nucleotide cofactors, and small organic molecules.
+The mitochondrial matrix is a viscous fluid that contains a mixture of enzymes and proteins.
+It also comprises ribosomes, inorganic ions, mitochondrial DNA, nucleotide cofactors, and organic molecules.
 The enzymes present in the matrix play an important role in the synthesis of ATP molecules.

 Function of Mitochondria